bkocsis3/rpa-challenge/README.md

 ---

 ### 📖 Overview
-The goal of this project is to provide a production-ready RPA solution that:
+The goal of this project is to provide a production-ready Python solution that:

 1. Solves the [RPA Challenge](https://rpachallenge.com), a popular benchmark for RPA developers.
 The task involves extracting data from a provided Excel file and inputting it into a dynamically shuffled web form ten times.
 2. Is Docker-ready, allowing the solution to run easily across environments.